dpgmidwest/dpgmidwest.github.io/_posts/2023-06-11-event-format.md

 An "unconference" is particularly useful when participants generally have a high level of expertise or knowledge in the field the conference convenes to discuss.

-*Note: Unconferences may evoke imagery of corporate seminars.
-Dual Power gatherings hope to distance themselvs from corporate-speak, and you may notice some terminology changes in the future as organizers and attendees develop the format into more explicitly autonomous structures.
-We don't have a better word yet, so we will continue with unconference for the time being.
-This article will likewise be developed as we build theories around the concept*

 ---

 ## Intro Videos